Skip to content

 op is one of eq, ne, gt, gte, lt, lte, prefix (scalar rhs), in (array rhs), or exists (omit rhs).
 Predicates are ANDed, up to 8 per call, and resolve against a shape’s typed fields — so the query must set a shape.
 For the full operator reference, value-typing rules, and constraints, see Field-Value Predicates.

-client.thing.getMany(...) accepts any number of wrefs and auto-chunks requests above the backend’s 500-wref transport cap.
+client.thing.getMany(...) accepts any number of wrefs and auto-chunks requests above the backend’s 500-wref limit.

 The result preserves duplicates: each duplicate counts toward the requested count and produces a duplicate result or missing entry.
 Dedupe upstream when you want one row per unique wref.